diaolizhi/llm-council/README.md

 ### 2. Configure API Key

+You can configure the OpenRouter API key in two ways:

+**Option 1: Via Settings UI (Recommended)**

+Launch the application and click the settings icon to configure your API key directly in the interface.

+**Option 2: Via Environment Variable**

 Create a `.env` file in the project root:

 ```bash
 OPENROUTER_API_KEY=sk-or-v1-...
 ```

 Get your API key at [openrouter.ai](https://openrouter.ai/).
-Make sure to purchase the credits you need, or sign up for automatic top up.

 ### 3. Configure Models (Optional)

-Edit `backend/config.py` to customize test models:
+Models can be configured via the Settings UI, or by editing `backend/config.py`:

 ```python
 # Models used to test your prompts